The Most Bizarre Things About The Korean War No One Ever Told You

 The Korean War is the middle child of military conflicts.
 Sandwiched between World War II and the Vietnam War, it's often remembered for being forgotten.
 It started on June 25, 1950, when North Korean forces led by Communist dictator Kim Il-sung invaded South Korea.
-The U.S. led an international effort to repel the Communists, and China provided reinforcements for North Korea.
+The United States led an international effort to repel the Communists, and China provided reinforcements for North Korea.
 It was a war of historical firsts.
 Never before had the U.S. and China engaged each other in an actual war.
 It was also first time the U.S. Congress didn't formally declare war and the first conflict to include racially integrated U.S. units.
-A 1953 armistice stopped the fighting, but there was no peace treaty, which means the Korean War still hasn't ended technically.
+A 1953 armistice stopped the fighting, but there was no peace treaty, which means the Korean conflict still hasn't ended technically.

 The conflict permanently altered North Korea, which became an isolated, dystopian twilight zone governed by batty dictators.
 Current autocrat Kim Jong-un is so paranoid that he travels with a portable toilet so no one can analyze his poop.
 His father/predecessor, Kim Jong-il, claimed he didn't poop at all and bragged about impossible accomplishments.
 Yet their jarring oddness pales in comparison to the outlandish details of the conflict that shaped the Hermit Kingdom.
-Here are the most bizarre things nobody told you about America's forgotten war.

 The psychotic spymaster who decided the war's outcome